yoavram-lab/Laland1995/README.md

 This is the repository for the manuscript:

-> Rony Karstadt, Chloe Shiff, Tomer Oron, Yoav Ram (2024) _Revisiting Laland et al.’s Gene-Culture Model of Human Handedness_.
+> Rony Karstadt, Chloe Shiff, Nadav Ben Nun, Tomer Oron, Yoav Ram (2024) _Revisiting Laland et al.’s Gene-Culture Model of Human Handedness_.

 ## Repository structure